DionisiyG/ReactReduxGo/README.md

 npm install
 npm run

 Open another instance of terminal "your_path/backend" and type: go run main.go
-If you see message "I am working
+If you see message "I am working" in your console - server is working ;)